Learn about many of the available medications in our database.

 Kidney function: The kidneys are partially responsible for removing this medication from your body.
 Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Thyroid Disease: The pseudoephedrine in this medication may cause symptoms of an overactive thyroid gland to become worse.
+Thyroid disease: The pseudoephedrine in this medication may cause symptoms of an overactive thyroid gland to become worse.
 If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Urinary Tract Problems: People with urinary tract problems, including enlarged prostate gland, sometimes find that symptoms such as starting urine flow, become worse when taking this medication.
+Urinary tract problems: People with urinary tract problems, including enlarged prostate gland, sometimes find that symptoms such as starting urine flow, become worse when taking this medication.
 If you have urinary tract problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: It is not known if this medication is safe to use during pregnancy.
 It should not be used during pregnancy unless the potential benefits outweigh the risks.

 Breast-feeding: It is not known if fexofenadine – pseudoephedrine passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.

 Seniors: Seniors are more likely to experience the side effects of pseudoephedrine.
 Talk to your doctor before using this medication.